dettier/sculp/README.md

 ## Custom types and validations

 Custom types are provided with `casts` and `castsStrict` options.
-You should provide a cast function for your custom type.
-If value is not of your custom type you should return special CAST_ERROR value.
+You should provide a cast function for each custom type.
+If value is not of your custom type your cast function should return special CAST_ERROR value.
+`casts` option is used for `strict = false` (default value) validations and `castsStrict` is used when `strict = true`.

 Custom validations are provided with `validations` option.
 Validation function takes field accessor as first argument and validation rule value as second.
 Validation function should return error message string when validation fails and otherwise `undefined`.